aws-samples/aws-marketplace-reference-code/java/README.md

 ### To run against one particular changeset, run RunChangesets.java as a java application by changing the changeset name inside the java file; or run with the changeset file path as the input parameter.

+### To run the code inside your IDE, add the resources folder to your build path -> source.

 ## Catalog API reference code

 | Id       | Use case                                                                                                                                                                                                                                                                                             |